Conservation of seagrass ecosystems – safeguarding food security and resilience in vulnerable coastal communities

 - Indonesia:

-- Information on the IKI compliant mechanism is now live on the project website the Dugong and Seagrass Hub (www.dugongseagrass.org).
+- Information on the IKI complaints mechanism is available on the Dugong and Seagrass Hub project website (www.dugongseagrass.org ).

-- Dedicated social media were created in support of the website on
+- Dedicated social media channels have been established for the website on

 Latest Update: